maydMoon/maydMoon/README.md

 #  Hi there 🌺
 ## About me
 I am a Computer Science undergraduate at the University of Brasília with a passion for web development.
 I am currently working as a frontend developer, focusing on React and Angular.
-I am currently working as a frontend developer, focusing on Angular and React.

 ## GitHub statistics
   <a href="https://github.com/maydMoon">